EikaGruppen/go-macos-keychain/README.md

 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

-The user will be prompted with something like this.
+The user will be prompted with something like this as a macOS GUI window.
 If the user chooses `Always allow`, they will not be prompted until the checksum of the app changes (new build).

 ## Non-goals